Jad Adams: Early career

 Adams trained as a journalist on the South East London Mercury newspaper where he won the Young Journalist of the Year award in 1978.
 From 1979 he worked as a freelance news reporter on Fleet Street for various national titles.
 His break into television came when he was recruited by Tom Bower to work as a researcher on the BBC's flagship current affairs programme Panorama.
 Adams worked on various investigations, including Called to Account on the mysterious death of Roberto Calvi, which won the Royal Television Society award for international current affairs in 1982.

 At the end of 1982, Adams was recruited by Joan Shenton to work with her company Meditel Productions on Kill or Cure?, a series about the pharmaceutical industry and damage caused by prescription drugs for Channel 4.
 This started a fruitful collaboration with Shenton, and Adams stayed with Meditel to move through the editorial grades to become a series producer and producer/director.
 In six years working with Meditel, his most successful programme was AIDS: The Unheard Voices for Channel 4’s Dispatches, about the views of leading scientists who questioned whether the cause of AIDS had been correctly identified as HIV.
-The programme won the Royal Television Society award for Best International Documentary in 1986 and stimulated Adams to write his first book, AIDS: The HIV Myth, which was widely reviewed, receiving strongly positive and negative responses in the national and scientific press.
+The programme won the Royal Television Society award for Best International Documentary in 1986 and stimulated Adams to write his first book, AIDS: The HIV Myth.

 He later concentrated on history and current affairs programmes, working with Phillip Whitehead at Brook Productions on Dynasty: The Nehru-Gandhi Story for BBC and PBS while writing the book to accompany the series.
 He later worked with Roger Bolton at Roger Bolton Productions on current affairs and cultural programmes for ITV.